ChingChuan-Chen/python-yaml-resume/README.md

 This repo provides a program to automatically generate my resume as a webpage and PDF from YAML.

-The file `generate.py` reads from `resume.yaml` to LaTex and markdown by using Jinja templates.
+The file `generate.py` reads from `resume.yaml` to pdf and html files by using Jinja templates.

 ## References